ADG-DAPT/Telechips-Model-Zoo/tcc750x/Object_detection/Yolo/README.md

-# YOLO Series Benchmark on TCC750X
+# YOLO Series Benchmark on TCC750x

-Below is benchmark data for various **YOLO (You Only Look Once)** object detection models running on the **TCC750X (N-Dolphin)** platform.
+The following is benchmark data for various **YOLO (You Only Look Once)** object detection models that run on the **TCC750x (N-Dolphin)**.
 YOLO models are widely known for their real-time performance and high accuracy in detecting multiple objects in a single pass over the image.
-This benchmark covers multiple YOLO versions (v3 ~ v8, YOLOX, YOLOv6, etc.), providing insight into their speed and detection accuracy on embedded hardware.
+This benchmark covers multiple YOLO versions (v3 to v8, YOLOX, YOLOv6, and so on), providing insight into their speed and detection accuracy on embedded hardware.

-Clicking on a model name in the table allows you to download the binary, ready to run on the TCC750X board.
+Clicking on a model name in the table allows you to download the binary, which is ready to be executed on the TCC750x board.

 ---

 ![YOLO Model Performance](../../../docs/image/od_performance.png)

-### 📊 How to Read the Table Below
+### 📊 Table Overview

 | Column                    | Description                                                                 |
 |--------------------------|-----------------------------------------------------------------------------|